briant-spindance/folio/README.md

 # Forge

-A project management tool that stores features, plans, issues, and docs as markdown files on disk — designed for teams working with AI agents.
+An experimental, local-first project management tool that stores features, plans, issues, and docs as markdown files on disk — designed for teams working with AI agents.
 Forge provides a web UI for managing context and a CLI for agent integration.

 ## Philosophy